oidacra/oidacra/README.md

 💻 I've worked extensively with various programming languages such as PHP, Typescript, and JavaScript.
 I have deep knowledge in frameworks like Angular, NestJS, and CakePHP, leveraging their power to create robust and scalable applications.

 🌟 I'm passionate about continuous learning and staying updated with the latest trends in the ever-evolving field of software development.
-Exploring my projects below, you'll find a showcase of my expertise and dedication to crafting high-quality software solutions.

 ![GitHub Profile](https://github-profile-trophy.vercel.app/?username=oidacra&theme=onedark&margin-w=15&margin-h=15&column=7)